sdmytrievs/arango-cpp/Resources/docs/source.md

 ## Coments

+To Do

-Into ArangoDBCollectionAPI no example for queryEdgesToFrom and removeEdges
+1. Into ArangoDBCollectionAPI no example for queryEdgesToFrom and removeEdges 2.

 curl could be init and only chage curl requests

-what mean: curl_easy_setopt(_curl, CURLOPT_HTTPAUTH, CURLAUTH_BASIC);

 All options could not be set all time: user pathword ...